 1. Comprehensive Mission Statement2 2.
-Philosophy2 ) 3.
-Relevant Statewide Goals and Benchmarks2 ) 4.
-Overview of the Agency Five-Year Strategic Plan3 3 5.
-Agency's Internal/External Assessment4 ļ A. Internal Factors 1 B. External Factors 6 5 C. Management Systems 8 3 6.
-Agency Goals, Objectives, Strategies and Measures 3 A. Air Quality Goal: Ensure that Mississippi air quality is protective of the health and welfare of its citizens.
-B. Waste Management Goal: Protect Mississippi's soil and water resources through proper nonhazardous solid waste, hazardous solid waste and petroleum product management L C. Remediation Goal: Protect human health and the environment through proper mitigation, remediation, reclamation, and restoration of natural resources 3 D. Water Quantity Goal: Maintain sustainable quantities of surface and ground water in Mississippi 5 E. Water Quality Goal: Protect and restore surface and groundwater quality in Mississippi 3 F. Emergency Preparedness and Response Goal: Prevent, prepare for, and respond to public health, safety, and environmental emergencies ) H. Efficient and Effective Public Service Goal: To provide efficient and effective government services and be a good steward of the human, financial, and physical resources provided to the agency by the citizens of the state 29)
+Philosophy2 3.
+Relevant Statewide Goals and Benchmarks2 4.
+Overview of the Agency Five-Year Strategic Plan 5.
+Agency's Internal/External Assessment & Internal Management Systems4 A. Internal Factors B. External Factors C. Internal Management Systems 7 6.
+Agency Goals, Objectives, Strategies and Measures by Program A. Air Quality Goal: Ensure that Mississippi air quality is protective of the health and welfare of its citizens B. Waste Management Goal: Ensure the proper management of solid wastes and hazardous waste through waste reduction, recycling, and safe disposal practices to protect Mississippi's air, soil and water resources11 C. Remediation Goal: Protect human health and the environment through proper mitigation, remediation, reclamation, and restoration of natural resources 14 D. Water Quantity Goal: Maintain sustainable quantities of surface and ground water in Mississippi E. Water Quality Goal: Protect and restore surface and groundwater quality in Mississippi F. Emergency Preparedness and Response Goal : Prevent, prepare for, and respond to public health, safety, and environmental emergencies H. Efficient and Effective Public Service Goal: To provide efficient and effective government services and be a good steward of the human, financial, and physical resources provided to the agency by the citizens of the state